FAQs

 Why do my black tank sensors read 2/3 full even after dumping?

-False readings are usually caused by waste and toilet paper residue stuck to tank walls or sensor probes.
-A deep clean can remove buildup and restore accurate readings.
+False black tank sensor readings are usually caused by waste, grease, or toilet paper residue stuck to the tank walls or sensor probes.
+A deep clean can help remove buildup and restore more accurate readings.

 How do I restore RV black tank sensor accuracy?

-Deep clean the black tank: empty and rinse, add a black tank cleaner like Commando, fill above sensor level, let it soak 12–24 hours (longer is fine), then dump and rinse again.
+Empty and rinse the black tank, add a black tank cleaner such as Commando RV Black Tank Cleaner, fill the tank above the sensor level, let it soak for 12-24 hours or longer for stubborn buildup, then dump and rinse again.

-A pyramid plug is hardened waste buildup caused by not enough water or dumping too frequently.
-Prevent it by using plenty of water with each flush, dumping around 2/3 full, and using a digester-style treatment to keep solids liquefied.
+A pyramid plug is hardened waste buildup caused by not using enough water or dumping too frequently.
+Prevent pyramid plugs by using plenty of water with each flush, dumping when the tank is about two-thirds full, and using a treatment that helps break down waste and toilet paper.

 Can toilet paper cause RV black tank clogs?

 Yes.
-Toilet paper can bind solids together and contribute to clumps, odors, and sensor issues—especially with low water usage.
-The right digestion-focused treatment helps break down paper and solids.
+Toilet paper can bind solids together and contribute to clumps, odors, clogs, and sensor problems, especially when there is not enough water in the tank.
+A digestion-focused treatment can help break down paper and waste.

 Do I really need special RV toilet paper?

 Not always.
-If you use a strong digestion-focused treatment like Bio-Pak or Bio-Fresh, many RVers can use regular household toilet paper without problems.
+If you use enough water and a strong digestion-focused tank treatment, many RVers can use regular household toilet paper without problems.
+RV-safe or quick-dissolving toilet paper may still be helpful for some tank setups and camping habits.

 What’s the difference between a performance-driven formula and a natural enzyme formula?

-A performance-driven formula is built for maximum odor defense, especially in extreme heat or heavy use.
-A natural enzyme formula focuses on digesting waste and toilet paper to prevent clogs, buildup, and sensor problems.
+A performance-driven formula (such as Porta-Pak, Fresh-Pak or Citra-Pak) is built for maximum odor defense, especially in extreme heat or heavy use.
+A natural enzyme formula (such as Bio-Pak, Bio-Active or Bio-Fresh) focuses on digesting waste and toilet paper to help prevent clogs, buildup, and sensor issues.

-Which tank treatment is better for hot climates?
+Which RV tank treatment is better for hot climates?

-In very hot weather, many RVers prefer a performance-driven formula for stronger odor defense.
-In most other conditions, an enzyme formula is a great choice for digestion and long-term tank cleanliness.
+In very hot weather, many RVers prefer a performance-driven formula for stronger odor control.
+In moderate conditions, an enzyme formula can be a strong choice for digestion, routine tank care, and long-term cleanliness.

 Are enzyme-based RV tank treatments septic safe?

 Yes.
-Enzyme-based treatments are designed to support digestion without disrupting beneficial bacteria, making them a smart option if you dump into a home septic system.
+Enzyme-based RV tank treatments (such as Bio-Pak or Bio-Fresh) are designed to support digestion without disrupting beneficial bacteria, making them a smart option if you dump into a home septic system.

 Can I dump my RV tank into my home septic system?

-Often yes—if you use septic-safe, enzyme-based treatments.
-If you’re unsure, choose biocide-free options and follow local rules for disposal.
+Often, yes, especially if you use septic-safe, enzyme-based treatments.
+If you are unsure, choose biocide-free options and follow local rules for disposal.

 What causes grey tank odors in an RV?

-Grey tanks collect sink and shower water, which carries grease, soap scum, and food residue.
-Over time, this can form organic sludge that creates odors and slow drains.
+Grey tank odors usually come from sink and shower water, which can carry grease, soap scum, food residue, and organic matter.
+Over time, this buildup can create odors and slow drains.

 How do I deodorize and clean my RV grey tank?

-Use a grey tank-specific treatment like Elemonate.
-Drop a tablet into the sink drain, run water briefly to dissolve, and dump the tank regularly to prevent buildup.
+Use a grey tank-specific treatment such as Elemonate Grey Tank Treatment.
+Drop a tablet into the sink drain, run water briefly to dissolve it, and dump the tank regularly to help prevent buildup.

 Can I use Commando in my grey tank?

 Commando is designed for black tanks, but some RVers use it to help with grey tank sensor issues.
-For ongoing grey tank sanitation and grease/sludge control, use a grey-tank product like Elemonate.
+For ongoing grey tank sanitation, grease control, sludge, and odor prevention, use a grey tank-specific product such as Elemonate.

 Can I use Elemonate in my home sink or garbage disposal?